 24.2.7. in the case of a sole trader or partnership anything analogous to any of the above occurs.

 24.3.
-On termination of this Contract for any reason the Customer will return or delete any of Matrix IT’s Confidential Information and return to Matrix IT all property of Matrix IT under the Customer’s possession or control and Matrix IT will return or delete any of the Customer’s Confidential Information and return to the Customer all property of the Customer under Matrix IT’s possession or control.
+On termination of this Contract for any reason the Customer will return or delete any of Matrix’s Confidential Information and return to Matrix all property of Matrix under the Customer’s possession or control and Matrix will return or delete any of the Customer’s Confidential Information and return to the Customer all property of the Customer under Matrix’s possession or control.

-24.5.1. in respect of any Goods such termination can only be made with Matrix IT’s written consent and on terms that the Customer will indemnify Matrix IT in full against all loss (including loss of profit) costs, charges and expenses incurred by Matrix IT as a result of such termination;
+24.5.1. in respect of any Goods such termination can only be made with Matrix’s written consent and on terms that the Customer will indemnify Matrix in full against all loss (including loss of profit) costs, charges and expenses incurred by Matrix as a result of such termination;

 25. Data Protection